-In support of the AR-3 evaluation summary and highlights, county commissions must provide annual reports or evaluation reports in Adobe Acrobat (pdf) format to statutorydocuments@ccfc.ca.gov.
+In support of the AR-3 evaluation summary and highlights, county commissions must provide annual reports or evaluation reports in PDF format to statutorydocuments@ccfc.ca.gov.

-For additional information, see guidelines provided in the Statutory Documents section (page 29).
+For additional information, see guidelines provided in the Statutory Documents section (page 7).